MathWorks: Accelerating the Pace of Engineering and Science

 While new product marketing employees had a strong engineering background and deep knowledge of the MathWorks products, the levels of formal marketing education and training varied greatly.
 As MathWorks continued to grow and expand into new applications and industries, establishing a more systematic approach to marketing was crucial.
 They wanted to ensure everyone on the product marketing team had a consistent and effective process to implement strategic, collaborative and repetitive go-to-market strategies.

 To help employees understand the why behind their jobs and to drive a consistent approach to marketing across the team, Paul Barnard, director of product marketing, began researching training.
-As someone who had previously taken Pragmatic Marketing training, Barnard said, “The training gave me a framework for my job.
+As someone who had previously taken Pragmatic Institute training, Barnard said, “The training gave me a framework for my job.
 And as I attended additional courses, it was clear that the training matched where we wanted to go as a company.”

 MathWorks now requires all new product marketers to attend training.
-The company built a competency model around the Pragmatic Marketing Framework and integrated it into their career development system to help employees develop as product marketing professionals.
+The company built a competency model around the Pragmatic Institute Framework and integrated it into their career development system to help employees develop as product marketing professionals.

 MathWorks also established Birds of a Feather, an internal networking group for product marketers from across the company to meet regularly, collaborate and share best practices.
 Subgroups also formed to address topics in-depth such as positioning and market problems.
 Sharing examples of what team members were working on helped reinforce the new language and marketing approach.